 Push Your Body at Sweat 60 At Cosmopolitan Las Vegas

 After all the great dining and delicious drinks you've enjoyed, you might feel the need to burn a few calories.
 Luckily, Sweat 60 at Cosmopolitan of Las Vegas can help.
-This 60-minute upbeat circuit training class will kick start your new work out routine and leave you feeling refreshed and ready to take on Vegas.
+This 60-minute upbeat circuit training class will kick-start your new workout routine and leave you feeling refreshed and ready to take on Vegas.
 It may not be the typical vacation activity, but this dynamic exercise class is popular enough that even non-hotel guests sign up to take it.

 Spend a Night at the Club